rluy9799/chatterbox/README.md

 2. As a non-registered user, I can browse the site.
 3. As a user, I can log in to the site.
 4. As a user, I can send messages to other users.
-5. As a user, I can create a server.

 ## References Used